Vytautas Kernagis

 Vytautas Kernagis (19 May 1951 – 15 March 2008) was a Lithuanian singer-songwriter ("bard") actor, director, and television announcer.
 He is considered to be a pioneer of Lithuanian sung poetry.

 Biography

-Vytautas Kernagis was born to the family of actors Aleksandras Kernagis and Gražina Kernagienė.
+Vytautas Kernagis was born to the family of actors Aleksandras Kernagis and Gražina Blynaite-Kernagienė.
 In 1973 he graduated from the Lithuanian Academy of Music and Theatre.
 In 1975 he enrolled in correspondence courses on stage directing at State Institute of Theatre Arts in Moscow, from which he graduated in 1980.

 He was a member of the pioneering Lithuanian big beat bands Aisčiai (1966–1968) and Rupūs miltai (1969–1972).

 Kernagis recorded his first album of sung poetry in 1978.
 Kernagis also took part in the first Lithuanian rock opera Devil's Bride, first Lithuanian musical Fire Hunt with Beaters (1976), and first Lithuanian musical for a puppet theatre Šokantis ir dainuojantis mergaitės vieversėlis.

 Kernagis hosted the 1st season (2007) of Žvaigždžių duetai TV show.

 Kernagis suffered from gastric cancer and died March 15, 2008.
 He was cremated and interred in the Antakalnis Cemetery in Vilnius.